jamiely/reviews/books/it.md

 I listened to the Penguin Audiobooks version of this book.

+You get a call one night from someone named Mike.
+Mike who?
+From Derry.
+Just the name of the town tightens your heart.
+You remember Mike now, how could you have forgotten him?
+You loved him, he was one of your best friends.
+He says, "Do you remember our promise?"
+Then you look at your hand as it throbs and there's a scar you didn't have before, across the palm of your hand.
+"Yes, I remember," you say, not really knowing what he is talking about.
+But as the dread suffocates you, you know you must go to Derry, go back home, to again face something out of your childhood and out of your nightmares.

 I actually haven't experienced any of Stephen King's work by physically reading a book.
 All of it has been through audiobooks.
 I mention this first because something that struck me was the length of the work.
 Not